The duration of our program is one year.

 Applications are considered on a first-come basis.
 We start accepting applications for interviews beginning in September and continue interviewing eligible candidates until our slots have filled, usually by early January.
 Offers are made on a rolling basis.

 Emphasis in the program is placed on developing proficiency in independent practice, so the ability to be self-directed is important.
 Flexibility, good communication skills, willingness to learn, and the ability to incorporate feedback are also keys to success.
 A passion for osteopathy and post-doctoral development of osteopathic principles and practices allows a strong foundation from which to expand.
-Completion of a 40-hour basic cranial course prior to beginning the program is highly recommended.
+Completion of a 40-hour basic cranial course prior to beginning the program is highly recommended and is required in order to take the AOBNMM exam.

 Residents travel between clinical sites in Waterville, Augusta, and Portland.
 The distance between the Waterville and Augusta sites is approximately 20 miles, and it is approximately 55 miles from the Augusta site to the Portland site.
 Trainees are also expected to attend gross anatomy lab and lecture led by Dr. Frank Willard in Biddeford one half-day each month.
 Elective rotations could potentially mean additional travel but current opportunities are located within a one-hour drive of the Waterville/Augusta area.
 Mileage reimbursement for some travel is provided.